Earthfiredrake/SWL-Cartographer/README.md

 ## Change Log

 Version Next
-+ Now stalks the player, changing automatically if they leave the current displayed zone
++ Now stalks the player, changing automatically if they leave the current displayed zone for another mapped zone
++ Sidebar lists all layers and allows them to be selectively hidden

 Version 0.0.6-alpha
 + Fixed the bug with icon not staying with UI edit mode overlay